-Stocks mixed after blowout jobs report
+Stocks rise after blowout jobs report

-Stocks traded mixed following the much better-than-expected monthly jobs report.
+Stocks moved higher following the much better-than-expected monthly jobs report.

 Continue Reading Below